SNRNS/Postdoc_arrival_checklist/README.md

 Housing is selected by HR for you.
 In principle you can let them know any preferences you may have, and hopefully they will find the most suitable for you.

-## Payroll

-Talk with Kathy about getting you into payroll, so you know when it starts and you can plan accordingly.
+### What do I do if I am hungry?

+There are plenty of restaurants and coffee shops around, but look for a diner (remember in the US they expect 20% tip) for a full meal or look for sweetgreen if you want something healthy, tasty, substantial and not pricy (~$13) plus no tip. -- You're welcome :)

 ## Bank account

+### How can I open a bank account?

 You can apply for a bank account as soon as you arrive.
 There is are many banks around MSKCC, but perhaps the closest is Chase and you can get a debit card very quickly.
 Just bring your visa a an passport.

+## Payroll

+### When will I receive my fort payment?

+Talk with Kathy about getting you into payroll, so you know when it starts and you can plan accordingly.

 ## Social Security Number

+### What if I get sick?

 Once you are settled in, you will have time to get your SSN and select your health insurence.
-Just make sure you get them
+Just make sure you get them.

+You will have to do different tests required by HR.
+Just follow what they say.